ShadowMatrix01/3-2-1-Sync-Done-/3-2-1-Sync-Done/ReadMe.md

 **Do NOT include the numbers 1 or 2.
 Put each field on its own line, and ensure no spaces between the equal sign, before the key, and after the value.**

-Ensure the VirusTotal API is working by running Mode 3B, and select option 2 from the menu.
+Ensure the VirusTotal API is working by running Mode C, and select option C from the menu.
 For more information, please visit: https://docs.virustotal.com/docs/api-overview.

 **Discord Webhook Setup:**